aguywhosaguy/pilot-lua/Disk.md

-A part used to store information for microcontrollers.
+A part used to store data from microcontrollers.

 ## Table of contents
 * [`void Disk:ClearDisk()`](#void-diskcleardisk)